 In the IT edition of our Ultimate Enterprise Sales Playbook series, we caught up with Emissaries from companies like Merck, Kellogg’s, Johnson & Johnson, and CVS to find out what the right approach to sales looks like in 2018.
 These former IT decision makers all told us one thing: the days of product-pushing are over.

 Instead, sales teams need to dig deep and gain a real-world understanding of their prospects before they plow through the technology sales process deck.

 “It’s really, really important to show up with knowledge of the main issues we’re facing and the values we have as a corporation,” our Emissary, a former VP of IT at Kellogg’s, explained.
 “That would increase the likelihood of moving on to the next round.”

 In order to move your deals into the “closed won” column, you’ve got to change up how you—and your team—sells to enterprise-level buyers and your technology sales process tactics.
 Here’s how.

 1. Always be closing adding value in your technology sales process

 IT leaders need to stay ahead of trends, so they’re constantly doing research to understand changes impacting their industry and field.
 That means they’re also likely brainstorming solutions, and moving down the “awareness” stage of the marketing funnel—well before you even enter the picture.

 Today’s buyers are empowered and less dependent on salespeople when making purchases than ever before.
-In fact, more than half (57 percent) of salespeople feel that power has shifted to buyers when it comes to B2B enterprise sales, according to a HubSpot survey.
-That survey also revealed that 60 percent of buyers want to connect with a salesperson during the “consideration” stage—after they’ve had time to do their research and make a shortlist—while just 19 percent want to connect with a salesperson during the “awareness” stage.
+In fact, 50-90% of the buyer’s journey is complete before a buyer interacts with a sales rep. That survey also revealed that 60 percent of buyers want to connect with a salesperson during the “consideration” stage—after they’ve had time to do their research and make a shortlist—while just 19 percent want to connect with a salesperson during the “awareness” stage.

 This means your prospect probably knows all about your solution’s feature set before you reach out to them.
 So how do you pitch when your features are old news?